CS540-22/GLOC/docs/deployment.md

 Our project has a front-end and back-end that must communicate with each other.
 They communicate through http requests that deliver json for parameters and data.
 If both are not deployed properly, only limited functionality will be available.

+For the immediate future, we would like to host our flutter front end on the cluster as well as the api.
+Once we make sure it is secure, we can expose it to the public internet.
+If someone didn't want to use our tool or wanted to run it themselves, below are some deployment options for the front-end and back-end.

 ## Front-end deployment options

 ### With repo clone